Idehed/cityexplorer-frontend/README.md

 <b>Like on a comment:</b><br>
 To be able to like a comment that you find interesting.
 Instead of having to comment on it to answer.

+<b>Contact page:</b><br>
+I did not have enought time to implement the contact page so that is one thing to improve the website.

 # Website layout